-Simply put, energy in a diet = body condition, and focusing on energy is key.
+Simply put, energy in a diet = body condition, so focusing on energy is key.

-When calves are weaned mid-to late-summer, grass quality is starting to wane.
+When calves are weaned in mid-to-late summer, grass quality starts to wane.
 So, while this is prime time to add body condition, ranchers must understand how a ruminant diet equates to energy and why supplementation might be needed to gain the appropriate amount of weight for next year’s calving season.

-Picture a scale.
-The kind where you must balance both sides and it’s hard to get it just right.
-The same applies for understanding energy in a cow’s diet.
+Picture a scale—the kind where you must balance both sides and it’s hard to get it just right.
+The same applies to understanding energy in a cow’s diet.
 If the TDN:CP (total digestible nutrients: crude protein) ratio in a forage diet is unbalanced, microbes in the rumen are unable to efficiently break down fiber and cows won’t gain efficiently.
 Which can inhibit the goal of adding body condition after weaning.

-How to Increase BCS in Cows After Weaning
+How to Increase Cow Body Condition After Weaning

 Biuret has a unique ability to slow-release ammonia in the rumen over an extended period of time.
 This continuous supply of ammonia to microbes enhances their ability to break down forage while cattle are grazing or ruminating, meaning more calories are consumed and cattle gain more.